 To begin the selling process, you first need to create an account on Forge.
 Forge does not charge a fee to create an account or to access Forge and join our global network of buyers and sellers.
 Forge only gets paid upon the completion of a successful transaction.

-Step 2: Get onboarded and validate ownership of your shares
+Step 2: Add your holdings and prepare to validate ownership

-Step 3: Determine your selling method: Direct or through Forge fund offering transaction
+Step 3: Determine your selling method: Direct or sell through a Forge fund transaction

-At this stage, you will likely have the option of selling your shares either directly to a buyer or indirectly through a Forge fund transaction.
+At this stage, you will likely have the option of selling your shares either directly to a buyer or place an offer to sell indirectly to investors through a Forge fund transaction.

 Step 4: Research and submit an asking price